Young People should be at the heart of decisions that affect their lives.

 From their research, they launched four ‘Youth Principles’ to help guide solutions to problems young people are facing related to their education and work, brought about by the COVID-19 pandemic, and a guide for the essentials of meaningful youth participation.

-Through this research, they captured their peers’ insights on education, the future of work, skill building, and their voice in society.
+Through the research, the 12 young co-researchers captured their peers’ insights on education, the future of work, skill building, and their voice in society.
 Because this research came in the middle of the COVID pandemic, we wanted to ensure that we acknowledged this in the research design.
 So, we also captured insights on: the involvement of young people in local and national responses; what can be done to ‘build back better’ after the pandemic; and the role for youth leadership and participation in doing so.

 Ultimately, the research informed key conversations at the Youth at Heart Virtual Forum led by the Netherlands Ministry of Foreign Affairs.
 The key were showcased at the virtual forum sparking conversations by governments, UN agencies, private sector and civil society to put youth at the heart of policy discussions around education, work and COVID19 recovery.